PoePoeMyintSwe/MyAppPorfolio/README.md

-# MyAppPorfolio
+# MyAppPortfolio
-This repor aimed for Udacity Android Nanodegree course
+This repo aimed for Udacity Android Nanodegree course